OpenCoverDeFi/eslint-config-opencover/docs/opencover/README.md

 # OpenCover Custom Rules

 This section documents the custom ESLint rules specifically designed for OpenCover's coding standards.
-These rules are part of the `@opencover-eslint` plugin.
+These rules are part of the `opencover` plugin.

 ## Available Rules